-It is important that all adults use the same language to prompt positive behaviour.
+It is very important that all staff, including students & volunteers at St Ives use the same language to prompt positive behaviour.
 The positive role models should always be pointed out in the first instance.
 Remember - noticed behaviour increases!

 Every child deserves a champion-an adult who will never give up on them, who understands the power of connection, and insists that they become the best that they can possibly be.

 (Rita Pierson)